 It is set to 1 in a non-QoS Data frame transmitted by a non-QoS STA to indicate that the frame contains an MSDU, or fragment thereof, that is being transferred using the StrictlyOrdered service class.

-It is set to 1 in a QoS Data or Management frame transmitted with a value of HT_GF, HT_MF, or VHT for the FORMAT parameter of the TXVECTOR to indicate that the frame contains an HT Control field.
+It is set to 1 in a QoS Data, QoS Null, or Management frame transmitted with a value of HT_GF, HT_MF, or VHT for the FORMAT parameter of the TXVECTOR to indicate that the frame contains an HT Control field. .(#7887, 5013, 5014)

 PARS VIII (9.2.4.6.4.7)